AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 In a production setting, it is best practice to apply the principle of least privilege to your security settings so that you have multiple layers of security.

 #### Local Filesystem Permissons
-It is important to apply appropriate POSIX (or other filesystem) permissions to your files and directories.
+It is important to apply appropriate POSIX (or other filesystem) permissions to your files and directories for local users.
 For testing (and for this workshop), it may be acceptable to initially apply ```chmod -R 777 <globus directory>```, to allow full read/write access to all users and rely only on the storage gateway and Globus user permissions.
 However, it would be far better to apply a more restrictive and finely tuned set of permissions to the files and directories, especially in a production environment.
 Note that Access Control Lists (ACLs) can be used to apply even more finely grained security at the filesystem level.

 #### Globus Storage Gateway Permissions
 It is possible (and actually recommended) that you restrict permissions on files and directories when configuring the Storage Gateway for an additional of security for access through Globus.
 Note that we did not apply restrictions at this level in the earlier exercise, so now we will go through adjusting permissions at the Storage Gateway level retrospectively using the "globus-connect-server storage-gateway update" command.
 Note that we should also restrict access for local users in the filesystem to provide another layer of security as discussed in the previous section.